goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

 ======================================

-The standard ``setup.py`` and ``configure.zcml`` files list a set of standard dependencies that is typical for most Zope applications.
+The standard ``setup.py`` and ``configure.zcml`` files list a set of standard dependencies that are typical for most Zope applications.
 You may obviously remove things from this list, but typically you'll want to re-use libraries that others have written.
 Many, if not most, of additional Zope and third party libraries are `listed on the Python